segni-saifeddine/To-do-list-django/README.md

 ## Features :

 * Add new task
-* Update your task and Mark task as completed / uncompletem
+* Update your task and Mark task as completed / uncompleted
 * Delete single task
 ## Technologies used:

 * Django 3.0
 * Pyhton
 * Sqlite3
-* Html ; CSS
+* Html ; CSS ;Jinja2
-* JavaScript